-Thank you for your interest in Santa Fe Community College.
-SFCC offers scholarships that are based on a variety of factors or criteria specified by the donor.
-Scholarships are considered part of SFCC’s financial aid program and awards; therefore, the Financial Aid Office may reduce other aid already approved to prevent giving financial assistance in excess of unmet need (over-awarding) if a scholarship is awarded.
+SFCC offers a variety of scholarships based on students’ needs and donor requirements.
+Scholarships are considered part of SFCC’s financial aid program.
+The Financial Aid Office may reduce other aid already approved to prevent giving financial assistance in excess of unmet need.

 The general eligibility requirements for all SFCC scholarships include:

-- Enrollment of no fewer that six credit hours
+- Enrollment in a minimum of 6 credit hours

 - Term and Cumulative grade point average (GPA) of 2.5 or higher